Sitmar Line - TSS Fairsky (2) 1957-1977

 a Sitmar brochure

-the fifth “Stateroom” E was located inside thus without a porthole,
+fifth “Stateroom” E was located inside thus without a porthole, but

-but it did not have a sofa bed, but instead there two sets of two bunk beds,
+it did not have a sofa bed, but instead there two sets of two bunk beds, thus

-thus it could be sold as a twin, three or a four berth cabin, as required and
+it could be sold as a twin, three or a four berth cabin, as required and it had

-it had the same bathroom as the first four Deluxe Staterooms.
-In addition
+the same bathroom as the first four Deluxe Staterooms.
+In addition cabins

-cabins numbers 2 and 4 had and an interconnecting bathroom between the two
+numbers 2 and 4 had and an interconnecting bathroom between the two cabins, and

-cabins, and this was a small bathroom that had just a shower and a WC, whilst
+this was a small bathroom that had just a shower and a WC, whilst wash basins

-wash basins was located in each cabin.
-When one cabin was in the bathroom, they
+was located in each cabin.
+When one cabin was in the bathroom, they just locked

-just locked the inside door to the other cabin and a red sign would show in
+the inside door to the other cabin and a red sign would show in that cabin!

-facilities, whilst two having interconnecting facilities.
-The SS Fairsky was
+whilst two having interconnecting facilities.
+The SS Fairsky was fully

 Public Rooms and other Facilities: